Updated: April 10, 2026

 1. Press Windows + R to open the Run dialog.

-3. You are now on the Playback tab — this shows every audio output device Windows is aware of, including hidden and disabled ones (if you choose to show them).
+3. You are now on the Playback tab — showing every audio output device Windows is aware of.

 4. To set your default: right-click your preferred device and select "Set as Default Device".
 A green checkmark appears next to it.

 5. To set your communication default: right-click and select "Set as Default Communication Device".
-A phone icon appears next to it.
+A phone icon appears.

 6. Click OK to apply.

-Pro tip: You can right-click any empty area in the Playback tab to reveal two hidden checkboxes: "Show Disabled Devices" and "Show Disconnected Devices".
-Enabling these reveals devices that are technically present but not visible by default — very useful when a device mysteriously disappears from the list.
+Pro tip: Right-click any empty area in the Playback tab to reveal two hidden checkboxes: "Show Disabled Devices" and "Show Disconnected Devices".
+Enabling these reveals devices that are present but hidden — very useful when a device mysteriously disappears from the list.

 Classic Windows Sound Control Panel showing Playback tab with right-click menu to Set as Default Device